sblanck/smagexp/README.md

 * 2nd column is the condition of the sample
 * 3rd column is a description of the sample

-When extracting data from GEO
+When extracting data from GEO data

 #### Data from affymetrix .CEL files